Rugby: France launch 2023 World Cup bid

 "France knows how to do it, with sound infrastructure and the expertise in our country to put on global events."

-France hosted last year's European soccer championship and are also competing to host the 2024 Summer Olympics.
+France hosted football's Euro 2016 and are also competing to host the 2024 Summer Olympics.

 "We will have the pressure of getting the result on the pitch (against Scotland) and launching the bid appropriately," said France captain Guilhem Guirado.